 … “, we should stop procrastinating and take charge and action.
 Granted, act kindly, think wisely, speak loving and smile more oftenly. (broken English instead!)

 In the end, the elder was still upset with me for not being at some place that he chose to be at and for letting him wait 20 mins.
 For me, I was just happy that lunch came soon enough and I tucked in to some Indian cuisine.
 The upside was that I broke my personal record of waiting for up to 45 mins for a person and still manage a smile and came away with juicy material to write for my blog.

 So what was the longest wait you ever had?

 EDIT: In case you are wondering, I was really poking fun at the karma thingie and how people get duped into believing that their karma would be multiplied by exactly 100,000,000 or some number.
 One should always try to be early, karma multiplier or otherwise.
 Same goes for observing the precepts and meditating.

 EDIT: What else do we learn from this?
-Even if two monks confirm and reconfirms a third time, it just take one driver to make the wrong assumption to scr*w things up.
+Even if two monks confirm and reconfirm a third time, it just takes one driver to make the wrong assumption to scr*w things up.
 So don’t make assumptions and always confirm on details.
 You cannot confirm enough.
 When making confirmations, don’t just state the requirements etc, but get the other party to tell you what he knows.
-And don’t assume something unless you are the key sponsor of the project or event, or you are directly decide on the outcome.
+And don’t assume something unless you are the key sponsor of the project or event, or you can directly decide on the outcome.
 Otherwise, check with others.
 In the meantime, take a deep breath and meditate.